jasonluther/simple-work-queue/README.md

 The main branch will be protected.
 It will require a repo owner to approve a pull request to merge with master.

 Each push should trigger a build and test run.
 The build will be stored as an actions artifact that can be used for testing.
+A push to main will upload to test pypi.

 Tagging a release version will generate a release.
 The release will trigger an upload to pypi.